 Finnovation is a real-world course focusing on creating successful FinTech startups.
 The course is structured as an Accelerator for new ventures.
-Mixed teams of students from business, computer science, and law disciplines will create an innovative financial startups taking it through all steps of development.
-Each team will include 1-2 students from each discipline.
-The first 2 months will be devoted to identifying needs for services/instruments in the financial markets.
-The second part is devoted to market analysis, IP search and developing the basic technology.
-In the third part, the teams will make presentation of their ideas, prepare a business plan, apply for provisional patent, devise business strategy investors.
-Professional guest lectures will make presentations on their specific aspects of the financial innovation process
+The goal is to identify a "need" in financial services, to find a technological solution (or maybe a partial solution), to check its regulatory aspects, and to propose a business model.
+Students will form small teams and each team should develop its own project.
+The first couple of months will be devoted to identifying needs for services/instruments in the financial markets.
+The second part is devoted to market analysis, search for technology, and developing basic examples.
+In the third part, the teams will make a presentation of their ideas, prepare a business plan, and devise a business strategy (including collaborations, pricing, and marketing).
+Finally, the teams will present their project to potential investors.
+Professional guest lecturers will make presentations on their specific aspects of the financial innovation process.